eni0la/aws-serverless-web-app/README.md

-✔ Fixed by correcting region configuration in Lambda
+✔ Fixed by correcting region configuration in Lambda function